 - Graduates pursue many different career paths, including education, translation and interpretation, telecommunications, and law.

-- Graduates earn advanced degrees at institutions, including Duke University, The University of North Carolina at Chapel Hill, the University of Kentucky, the University of Virginia, and Indiana University.
+- Graduates earn advanced degrees at prestigious institutions, including Duke University, The University of North Carolina at Chapel Hill, the University of Kentucky, the University of Virginia, and Indiana University.

 The Student Experience